shaobig/Table-Nuevo-Complex/readme.md

 # Table Nuevo Complex

-This application is an utility which provides the basic set of the instruments for the analysis of the _musical collections_ i.e. albums, single songs, collaborative compilations etc.
+This application is an utility which provides the basic set of instruments for music analysing based on a complex estimating system

 ## Basic instruments